aliahmedaspose/GroupDocs.Viewer-for-Java-Front-End/README.md

 # Apply Licence

+Follow below steps if you have product license

-* Open ViewerController.java.
+1. Open ViewerController.java.
-* Set "_licensePath" variable to your license path.
+2. Set "_licensePath" variable to your license path.